 For many, the name Frank Herbert is associated only with the sci-fi masterpiece that is Dune.
 Indeed for many, their appreciation doesn’t go beyond Children of Dune – a mistake in my view as God Emperor is the best!

-There is of course a whole body of work left by Herbert outside of the Dune series, both before and after.
-Bogle presents an extremely comprehensive and in depth look at Herbert’s literacy legacy.
+There is, of course, a whole body of work left by Herbert outside of the Dune series, both before and after.
+Bogle presents an extremely comprehensive and in depth look at Herbert’s literary legacy.

 If you are an ardent fan of Herbert’s then be prepared.
 Bogle does not pull his punches and is harsh in some of his appraisals – especially of the early books.
 It is not though like many critics, just bellyaching – he has good arguments for being hard on some of the works – though in some cases I find I can’t quite agree – in most I do.